 Both books believe that there are essential cocktails which must be learned in order to make any other cocktail.
 Both identify the Old Fashioned, Martini, Daiquiri, and Sidecar as essential.
 Embury’s list, however, misses cocktails from two critical families that the Cocktail Codex includes, a fizzy soda Highball and a Flip with its creamy dairy or egg element.

 They share the concept that every ingredient fits into one of three categories.
-Embury classifies: the base as the primary ingredient; a modifying agent that gives the cocktail character; and a special flavoring or coloring agent such as a liqueur, cordial, or aromatic bitters.
-The Codex similarly identifies: core is the primary flavor; balance adds sweetness and/or acidity to balance the core; and seasoning which either compliments or contrasts with the core.
+Embury classifies: the base as the primary ingredient; a modifying agent that gives the cocktail character; and a special flavoring or coloring agent, such as a liqueur, cordial, or aromatic bitters.
+The Codex similarly identifies: the core is the primary flavor; balance adds sweetness and/or acidity to balance the core; and seasoning, which either complements or contrasts with the core.

 Each book addresses the basic principles of crafting quality cocktails: the value of quality ingredients, understanding basic components of a drink, and how to apply that knowledge to creating cocktails.
 In the Cocktail Codex, their approach is more scientific, similar to that of the best-selling cookbook by Samin Nosrat Salt Fat Acid Heat, we’ve attempted to describe the six essential cocktails in a concise and digestible format.